entelect-incubator/.NET/Phase 6/README.md

 ### **Events**

 By using Mediatr you have the capability of firing off events between different commands.
-This prevents duplicate code from being created and continuing with SOLID principal.
+This prevents duplicate code from being created and adhere to SOLID principles.

 [Mediatr Events](https://ardalis.com/immediate-domain-event-salvation-with-mediatr/)